 As particular steps must be completed prior to, re-registration into a term you have been deregistered from does not happen automatically after payment has been made.

-If you have made payment to your account after you have been deregistered, please ensure that you contact the Business Office directly to confirm your account is up-to-date and to be provided with a confirmation of payment letter in order to begin your petition to re-register.
+If you have made payment to your account after you have been deregistered, please ensure that you contact Service Laurier directly to confirm your account is up-to-date and to be provided with a confirmation of payment letter in order to begin your petition to re-register.